k0rdent/community/README.md

 ## Community Office Hours

-k0rdent community meetings happenon every 3rd Thursday of the month at 8AM Pacific/ 10 AM Central/ 4:00 PM GMT /5:00 PM CET /9.30 PM IST.
+k0rdent community meetings happenon every 4th Thursday of the month at 9AM Pacific/ 11 AM Central/ 4:00 PM GMT /6:00 PM CEST /9.30 PM IST.
 The community meetings will involve discussing community updates, sharing updates on new features/releases, technical and non-technical contributions to k0rdent, and user stories of k0rdent.
 Maintainers, present contributors and community members are invited to participate in the k0rdent community meetings to build the project together.